Mycoponically Integrated Network Device for Multimodal Sensing with Living Mycelial Networks: Discussion

-The principal boundaries of the current implementation are those of its electrode geometry and operational context rather than those of the mycelium itself.
+The main limitations of the current implementation arise from its electrode design and operating conditions.
 Four differential channels per MINDTube and four discrete pixels per MINDPixel were sufficient to demonstrate multimodal decoding and spatial inference in these proof-of-concept architectures, but the mycelial network distributes stimulus-evoked amplitude gradients at finer spatial scales than this channel count can resolve.
 Increasing electrode density, while balancing nutrient delivery to the mycelium layers, would improve spatial resolution and simultaneous stimulation separability in parallel.
-The baseline drift following repeated stimulation is small relative to the smallest evoked deflections analyzed in our characterization.
+Also, the baseline drift following repeated stimulation is small relative to the smallest evoked deflections analyzed in our characterization.
 Such small shifts are routinely handled by adaptive baseline tracking.
 Periodic recalibration may be required for long-duration deployments, especially under field conditions.
 The 72-hour self-repair window represents a genuine biological self-maintenance capability that scales with nutrient availability and the severity of damage.
 Its practical relevance depends on whether the target application can tolerate a repair interval of that timescale, which varies widely across deployment scenarios.

 Overall, the results motivate two parallel tracks of future work.
 On the engineering side, higher-density electrode arrays and tiled MINDPixel configurations represent a path to improved spatial resolution and simultaneous-stimulus separability, as mycelium already encodes stimulus information at finer spatial scales than the current four-channel geometry can sample.
 On the biological side, strain selection represents an additional design dimension that can be matched to target modalities and sensitivity requirements before fabrication, with the EC$_50$ and Hill-exponent variation reported here as a practical tuning parameter.
 Beyond these performance dimensions, the primary sensing element of MIND is a living fungal network composed of biodegradable biopolymers cultivated on a kiln-fired ceramic substrate.
 Whether these material properties translate into a quantifiable lifecycle advantage over conventional solid-state sensor suites covering equivalent stimulus domains remains an open question that a full comparative assessment, accounting for nutrient medium production, ceramic firing, and operational power draw alongside fabrication inputs, would need to address.